Okja is an entertaining,

 But some hard questions have been raised, for those of us

 who are carnivores anyway.
-After all,

 the whole super pig project was intended to produce meat, right?
 To feed the hungry, right?
 And even more importantly, to sell at profit to the consuming public.
 Having grown fond of Okja, seeing scenes of a stockyard filled with doomed creatures just like her, and then the industrialized slaughterhouse … well, that stuff makes you shiver – and think.
 This is, of course, just what director Joon-Ho